shubha229/ai-recipe-generator/README.md

 **Smart Chef** is an AI-powered recipe generation platform that helps users create delicious recipes from ingredients they already have.

-Simply upload an image of ingredients or food items, and Smart Chef uses **Google Gemini AI** to identify ingredients, generate personalized recipes, provide nutritional insights, and recommend meal ideas tailored to dietary preferences.
+Simply upload an image of ingredients or food items, and Smart Chef uses **Groq-powered Large Language Models (LLMs)** to identify ingredients, generate personalized recipes, provide nutritional insights, and recommend meal ideas tailored to dietary preferences.

 ---